 Municipal government is responsible for many of the day to day services you use and depend on including water, roads for travel, providing parks and recreational programs and emergency services to name a few.

-The municipal election will take place on Monday October 27th, 2014.
+The next municipal election will take place in 2018.

 The Township of Huron-Kinloss Council consists of seven members: